phaserjs/phaser/README.md

 * Game.disableStep turns core update loop stepping off.
 * Debug.renderPhysicsBody(body, color) is extremely useful for debugging the new physics bodies.
 Will draw the outline + points in the color given.
 * Debug.renderBodyInfo(sprite, x, y, color) will display lots of Sprite body data.
+* Sprite.events.onBeginContact will be fired when a Body makes contact with another Body.
+Once contact is over an onEndContact event will be dispatched.

 New Examples: